klarna/kp-mobile-sdk/ios/README.md

 If a Klarna payment error occurred in any step.
 The `KlarnaPaymentViewDelegate` `klarnaPaymentView(paymentView:, failedWithError:)` function provides an error about what happened and whether it’s recoverable.

-You may add the payment view to your applications UI layout once it has been initialized or at a later point.
-The `KlarnaPaymentViewDelegate` provides several steps where you can find a suitable solution for your applications.
+You may add the payment view to your apps UI layout once it has been initialized or at a later point.
+The `KlarnaPaymentViewDelegate` provides several steps where you can find a suitable solution for your apps.

 You are responsible for resizing the payment view.